emad-noorizadeh/eval-rag/README.md

 - **Session auto-extend** – toggle whether the UI should auto-renew sessions on user activity (`session.auto_extend`).

 Press Enter to keep existing values; the script only overwrites settings you supply.
 After running it, restart the backend to pick up the new configuration.

 ---

+## Metrics Configuration

+Context-utilization metrics now support configurable entity extraction:

+- `metrics.use_spacy_ner` (default `true`) toggles spaCy-powered NER to augment regex entity matching when computing grounded coverage.
+- `metrics.spacy_model` selects the spaCy model to load (default `en_core_web_sm`).

+You can edit these fields in `config.json`, set them via environment variables (`RAG_METRICS_USE_SPACY_NER`, `RAG_METRICS_SPACY_MODEL`), or adjust them with the interactive configurator.
+When the toggle is off the pipeline falls back to the lightweight regex extractors only.

+---